-I would argue that tonic treatments which attempt to arrest the different stages of the CDR ultimately fail or fall short because the system’s objective is to create a higher order, through the use of adaptation and learned memory.
+I would argue that tonic treatments which attempt to arrest the different stages of the CDR ultimately fail or fall short because the system’s objective is to create a higher order, through the acquisition of adaptation and learned memory.
 The extension of this learned memory goes on indefinitely through time.
 In other words, the outer limitations of biological plasticity are unknown, and potentially vast.
 Attempting to stop or arrest the body’s healing cycle (aka, CDR) inhibits this.

 I would argue that the most important thing in terms of the CDR is concerned is Hormesis and learned adaptation.
 In this sense, unremitting disease, all chronic unrelenting symptoms should be a direct indication that there is something that the system has not yet learned.
 Tonic treatments that manage the downstream effects of the healing process (i.e. symptoms, disease processes, etc.) have the potential to inhibit the learning process of the system.

 The ultimate problem with symptom management, and with linear-based chronic disease treatments are that they completely distort the potential for hormetic adaptation.
 They do not promote learned, new behaviors.
 They create dependencies.
 They dumb down the system’s intelligence, by forcing the system to become dependent on a treatment, in order to manage the effect of healing (i.e. a particular symptom), rather than engaging the innate intelligence and learning-capacity of the system, and it’s complex process of learned new responses and behaviors.
 Ultimately, the healing system should learn how to resolve the CDR on its own accord.